AlexanderFillbrunn/RedisML/README.md

 General explanation
 -----------------------
 Matrices in RedisML are not stored in one piece.
 Instead, it is divided into blocks of a certain size and each block is stored under a unique key on a redis database.
 A matrix does not even need to be stored on a single redis instance.
 RedisML can be configured to have one master redis instance that handles the communication and bookkeeping and several slave instances that only store matrix blocks.
+This sharding method is a substitute for [redis cluster](http://redis.io/topics/cluster-spec), which is currently under development.
 When an operation is performed on a matrix it can often be divided into multiple operations on different blocks.
 When there are multiple workers connected, each can process a part of an operation by performing it only on certain blocks.
 An operation that can be parallelized in RedisML is a job.
 Such a job has subjobs that are pushed to the workers and instructs them to execute a certain operation on one or more blocks.